f5devcentral/f5-101-lab-kubernetes/docs/cluster-setup-guide/cluster-setup-guide-cluster-test.rst

 .. image:: ../images/cluster-setup-guide-test-sock-shop-find-IP.png
 	:align: center

 You can now access your application with the following URL: http://<master IP>:<NodePort>

 .. image:: ../images/cluster-setup-guide-test-sock-shop-access-ui.png
 	:align: center

+You can also try to access it with the following URL: http://<Node1 IP>:<NodePort> , http://<Node2 IP>:<NodePort>